harikesh1996/biodata.md/biodata.md

 **About Me!**

-- 👨🏽‍💻 I’m currently working as a Sales Ecexutive at Ibex Pakistan.
+- 👨🏽‍💻 I’am currently working with accounts team at Noida Uttar pradesh..
 - 🌱 I’m currently exploring Python with a big interest in Web Scraping and Data Visualization.
 - 🤔 My interests are web-automation, video processing and developing some useful and cool stuff xD
 - 💼 I’m pursuing a Bachelor's degree in Computer Science.